esengendo/E2E-Retail-Project/README.md

 ## Contributions

 I encourage contributions to this project.
-Feel free to submit pull requests or report issues on our GitHub repository.
+Feel free to submit pull requests or report issues on my GitHub repository.

 ## Contact